Arctic Grayling abundance could be trending upwards

 Studying Arctic Grayling in our Peace Region

-Snorkeling counts of Arctic grayling in long-term index sections of the Parsnip River Watershed were the highest on record for five of the six sites surveyed.
-This project uses snorkeling surveys to describe the distribution of critical Arctic grayling habitats and abundance in the Missinka River Watershed for the first time.
+Snorkelling counts of Arctic grayling in long-term index sections of the Parsnip River Watershed were the highest on record for five of the six sites surveyed.
+This project uses snorkelling surveys to describe the distribution of critical Arctic grayling habitats and abundance in the Missinka River Watershed for the first time.
 Check out the snorkellers in action!

 Andy Johnson: new public member for our Peace Region board Andy Johnson—from Montney, just north of Fort St. John—is the newest public member of our Peace Region board.
 Andy grew up in coastal B.C. but […]

 Peace Region Board, Committee and First Nations Working Group Members List Peace Region Board members (June 2023) are responsible for guiding the FWCP’s work.
 Their work is supported by the First Nations Working Group.
 From […]